noobzhax/mulimiter-ext/README.md

 - Toggle: use Disable/Enable buttons per rule or per range.
 - Bulk: check rows, then use the bulk action buttons under the table.
 - Manage password in Setting.
+ - Backup/Restore: open Setting → Backup & Restore to download a JSON backup or restore from a previously saved JSON.

 **Upgrade**
 - Backup rules: `cp /root/.mulimiter/save /root/.mulimiter/save.bak`